-An individual is elected as an ISPRS Honorary Member in recognition of distinguished services to the ISPRS and its aims.
-Honorary Members shall be nominated by a committee composed of members from the current and three previous Councils, and elected by the Congress.
+An individual is elected as an ISPRS Honorary Member in recognition of distinguished services to ISPRS and its aims.
+Candidates are nominated by a seven-member committee, chaired by the most recent Honorary Member and including three honorary members, three members from the three previous Councils plus one current Council member.
+Honorary Members are elected by the Congress during a Plenary Session.
 There may not be more than ten living Honorary Members of the Society at any given time.
-The Committee has nominated Chen Jun for election as Honorary Members of ISPRS in 2020.
+The committee has nominated Chen Jun for election as an Honorary Member of ISPRS in 2020.